-We hold c.43% weight to companies associated with the consumption (or demand) of sustainable energy.
-Our largest exposure here is to companies involved in the electrification of demand, either via the creation of new batteries (10%) or the electrification of transportation (18% weight) while we have 16% weight to those companies involved in either displacing existing energy sources or improving overall energy efficiency.
+We hold c.44% weight to companies associated with the consumption (or demand) of sustainable energy.
+Our largest exposure here is to companies involved in the electrification of demand, either via the creation of new batteries (11%) or the electrification of transportation (19% weight), while we have 15% weight to those companies involved in either displacing existing energy sources or improving overall energy efficiency.

 We hold two lithium-ion battery manufacturers.
-LG Chem is a large Korean chemicals company that is the largest lithiumion battery manufacturer in the world, while Samsung SDI is a pure play lithium-ion battery manufacturer, currently in the top 10 in the world.
+LG Chem is a Korean chemicals company and the largest lithium-ion battery manufacturer in the world, while Samsung SDI is a pure-play lithium-ion battery manufacturer currently in the top 10 in the world.